FireFlyForLife/CppGameEngine/README.md

 - Entity system: A way of making and extending entities which are handeled by the engine.
 - AABB Physics: A basic physics system which calculates AABB collision and responses
 - Textuer manager: A way of easily accessing often used textures either by name or id.

+## Using in your own
+Add thing to add things so people know how to use it as well